 SACS refers to the Southern Association of Colleges and Schools Commission on Colleges, sometimes referred to as SACSCOC.
 The organization headquarters are located at 1866 Southern Lane, Decatur, GA 30033-4097.
-The following explains the SACS Commission On Colleges mission:
+Their website can be found here http://sacscoc.org/

-Accreditation by SACS Commission on Colleges signifies that the institution (1) has a mission appropriate to higher education, (2) has resources, programs, and services sufficient to accomplish and sustain that mission, and (3) maintains clearly specified educational objectives that are consistent with its mission and appropriate to the degrees it offers, and that indicate it is successful in achieving its stated objectives.
+Accreditation by SACS Commission on Colleges signifies that the institution: (1) has a mission appropriate to higher education; (2) has resources, programs, and services sufficient to accomplish and sustain that mission; and (3) maintains clearly specified educational objectives that are consistent with its mission and appropriate to the degrees it offers, and that indicate whether it is successful in achieving its stated objectives.
 Piedmont Community College has been accredited by SACSCOC since 1977.